 - Place one ounce of dried herb (about a cup) in a quart jar.

 - Fill the jar to the top with boiling water

 - Put the lid on tightly and steep for four to 10 hours.
 (I usually let it steep overnight.)

 - Strain and pour a cup, and store the rest in the refrigerator.

 - Drink two to four cups a day.

 - Drink the entire infusion within 36 hours or until it spoils.
 (You’ll be able to tell by the smell.)

 - Use whatever remains to water house plants, or pour over your hair after conditioning as a final rinse.

-Nettles and alfalfa are mild herbs that have been ingested for thousands of years with excellent safety records, however they aren’t for everyone.
-If you have a medical condition or take any medications, check with your doctor, an herbalist, or a pharmacist first.
-And it’s a good idea for everyone to be cautious about what goes into your body.
-Read about whatever herbs you plan to take, seeking books and websites written by reputable herbalists, and be alert to the rare chance of allergic reaction or side effects.
-But don’t forget to enjoy yourself.
-Nutritious herbal tonics are great additions to a healthy, happy life.Load up on vitamins without supplements by making restorative herbal tonics.Click To Tweet
+It’s a good idea for everyone to be cautious about what goes into your body.
+Read about the herbs you plan to take, and be alert to the rare potential for an allergic reaction or side effects.
+But don’t forget to enjoy yourself!
+Nutritious herbal tonics are amazing additions to a healthy and happy life.Load up on vitamins without supplements by making restorative herbal tonics.Click To Tweet